Site-Using Tips – open only this page – put page into left frameEducation for Problem Solving

 education for all ages: While writing this page (and the rest of my website) I'm thinking mostly about K-12 schools.
 But the ideas – about our goals & my model, in Parts 1 & 2 – also can be useful for younger children in pre-school, and older students in college, and everyone in everyday life.

-improvising in whole-person education: [[ iou – April 13-15, here I'll include "improvising in problem solving". ]] I'm also interested in exploring possibilities for helping students improve the important social skill of improvising conversation (in ways that promote understanding & respect) and the enjoyable artistic skill of improvising music (by playing a keyboard with chord-notes that are colorized – with red, blue, green – to guide their creative inventing of harmonious melodies).
-Both kinds of experience – especially improvising conversations, but also improvising music – are useful for developing (in young people) and maintaining (in older people) healthy brains.
+two kinds of improvising: We can help students improve the important social skill of improvising conversation (in ways that promote understanding & respect) and the enjoyable artistic skill of improvising music (by playing a keyboard with chord-notes that are colorized – with red, blue, green – to guide their creative inventing of harmonious melodies). / Both kinds of experience – especially improvising conversations, but also improvising music – are valuable ways to develop (in young people) and maintain (in older people) healthy brains.

 The two wide scopes of Design Process